symfony/symfony-docs/book/security.rst

 role), the firewall jumps into action and initiates the authentication process.
 The authentication process depends on the authentication mechanism you're using.
 For example, if you're using the form login authentication method, the user will be redirected to the login page.
-If you're using HTTP Authentication, the user will be sent an HTTP 401 response so that the user sees the username and password box.
+If you're using HTTP authentication, the user will be sent an HTTP 401 response so that the user sees the username and password box.